muratkeremozcan/books/contract-testing/notes.md

 **CDCT-Like Use**: The generated contract can be used in a similar fashion to a Consumer-Driven Contract Testing (CDCT) setup.
 You can publish this contract to a Pact Broker and have your provider verify it, ensuring that the provider meets the consumer's expectations.
 `"bi:consumer:cy:publish": "pact-broker publish ./cypress/pacts --consumer-app-version=$GITHUB_SHA --branch=$GITHUB_BRANCH --broker-base-url=$PACT_BROKER_BASE_URL --broker-token=$PACT_BROKER_TOKEN",`

+## Ch 12 CDCT vs e2e vs integration

+### Testing Lambda Handlers (Unit or Integration Tests)

+- **Fast Feedback Loop**:
+  - **Quick Iterations**: Enables rapid feedback through tests directly on the Lambda handler.
+  - **Easier Debugging**: Isolates the Lambda function, simplifying the debugging process.
+- **Partial Coverage**:
+  - **Integration Points**: Can test Lambda interactions with services like DynamoDB Local, KMS, Kafka, etc., within a Docker environment.
+(This is the distinction between unit and integration.)
+  - **Error Simulation**: Allows for controlled simulations of various edge cases and failure conditions.
+- **Drawbacks**:
+  - **Less Realistic**: Does not test the entire request-response lifecycle, potentially missing configuration or integration issues outside the Lambda function.
+  - **Requires Mocks for Some Scenarios**: Dependency isolation may necessitate mocks, which could lead to false positives.
+  - **Other**: Lacks testing for build & configuration, deployments, IAM, or interactions with external services.

+### Testing Deployments via HTTP (Temporary Stack, Dev, Stage)

+- **Build & Configuration**: Validates that all cloud resources, including CDK/Serverless infra as code, environment variables, secrets, and services (API Gateway, Lambda, S3), are correctly operational.
+- **IAM Permissions**: Ensures that the IAM roles and permissions are correctly configured.
+- **Comprehensive Coverage**: Tests the entire system, including authentication mechanisms and integrations with other services.
+- **Drawbacks**:
+  - Requires deployment, which adds complexity.
+  - Results in a slower feedback loop due to the deployment process.

+### Testing Local Endpoints via HTTP (Local)

+- **Consistency**: Same tests can be run locally as in deployment environments, offering low-cost testing.
+- **Ease of Implementation**: Simple to test API interactions before development using tools like REST clients or Postman.
+- **Network Mocking**: Easy to configure network mocks with tools like Mockoon, without code changes.
+- **No Deployment Drawbacks**: Avoids deployment, providing fast feedback.
+- **Caveats**: Lacks testing for build & configuration, deployments, IAM, or interactions with external services.

+### CDCT (Contract-Driven Contract Testing)

+- **External Service Interaction Coverage**: Addresses a major caveat of local testing by ensuring compatibility with external services.
+- **Fast Feedback**: Similar to local testing, CDCT avoids deployment and provides rapid feedback.
+- **Caveats**: Does not cover build & configuration, deployments, IAM, or full end-to-end interactions.

+## What kind of e2e testing would you replace with contract testing?

+- **Replicate what contract tests cover or are overly simple**: If an e2e test simply checks basic API functionality—like whether an API responds with the correct status code or data structure—and this is already thoroughly covered by a contract test, the e2e test may be redundant.
+This is especially true if the e2e test doesn't involve multi-step interactions, such as getting a response and then performing additional actions based on that response.
+In such cases, contract tests might provide the necessary coverage, making the e2e test unnecessary.
+- **Have low value for effort**: Tests that are complex to maintain but provide little value, such as those that test non-critical paths or scenarios unlikely to change, could be candidates for removal.
+- **Streamline Redundant Coverage build, config, deployment etc. coverage**: If your contract tests are comprehensive and your existing e2e tests already cover key build & configuration, deployment, infrastructure, and IAM, you consider trimming or removing overlapping e2e tests
+- **Optimize Deployment Strategy**: You can consider skipping temporary stacks or ephemeral environments for PRs and instead focus on deployment testing in the dev environment.
+This strategy can save costs associated with deployments from scratch.
+However, be mindful that this may delay the discovery of issues related to build & configuration, deployment, or IAM until later stages.
+It's a tradeoff between cost efficiency and early detection.
+- **Minimize the need for synchronized service versions covered bye 2e**: In traditional testing setups, you might rely on running e2e tests across multiple services in later environments like dev or staging to ensure that changes to Service A don't break Services B, C; deploy A (run e2e for A), but also run e2e for BC.
+With contract tests, this need is significantly reduced, as they ensure compatibility between services at the contract level.